 Cannot create local users if you are using Chinese, Japanese, Korean IME

-This new known issue, according to Microsoft, might affect users who are using the IME for Chinese, Japanese, or Korean languages.
+This issue, according to Microsoft, might affect users who are using the IME for Chinese, Japanese, or Korean languages.
 However, this issue does not affect using a Microsoft Account during Out-Of-Box Experience (OOBE).

 Workaround to mitigate the issue

-Once OOBE completes successfully, and you get to the Windows desktop, you can either rename the just-created user or create a new local user.
+Once OOBE completes successfully and you get to the Windows desktop, you can either rename the just-created user or create a new local user.

 Additionally, it is known that some Input Method Editor (IME) may become unresponsive or may have high CPU usage.
 Affected IMEs include Chinese Simplified (ChsIME.EXE) and Chinese Traditional (ChtIME.EXE) with Changjie/Quick keyboard.